relOBI: A Reliable Low-latency Interconnect for Tightly-Coupled On-chip Communication: Introduction

 \section{Introduction}

 As more satellites are deployed, especially in constellations for earth observation or communication~\cite{kulu_satellite_2024}, many more advanced \cglspl{soc} are being used in the hostile space environment.
 Radiation-induced \cglspl{seu} and \cglspl{set} pose significant threats to system reliability, particularly in crucial devices, components, and applications where high availability and fault tolerance are paramount.
 Smaller, more modern technology nodes are more likely to be affected by \cglspl{set}, as increasing clock frequency and shrinking transistors make it more likely that transient faults are latched by sequential elements instead of being masked thanks to temporal masking~\cite{di_mascio_open-source_2021}.
+We target soft errors such as \cglspl{seu} and \cglspl{set}, assuming any net driven by a transistor can flip. \cGlspl{seu} are modeled to directly affect the state of a register until overwritten, while \cglspl{set} are applied long enough such that they are clocked into all affected registers for evaluation.

 Recent testing of a partially protected microcontroller design under radiation and in simulation revealed that faults in high activity areas, such as the system interconnect, severely impact overall device reliability~\cite{rogenmoser_trikarenos_2025}.
 While processor cores and memory banks are usually protected~\cite{rogenmoser_trikarenos_2025}, protecting the interconnect is also critical, but interconnect protection approaches are less widely explored and understood.